aleph17/AMAP/README.md

 ## Results

 As of April 2024, the segmentation and quantitative analysis of nanostars not overlapping with each other have been finished.
-However, when the stars’ branches touch each other, the problem becomes as harder as it requires separate segmentation of individual nanostars.
-So far, SAM (Segment-Anything by Meta) has been used, but it didn’t give the needed results.
-Future plan is to manually segment pictures and feed it into a Deep Learning model, preferably utilizing transfer learning.
+However, when the stars’ branches touch each other, the problem becomes harder as it requires separate segmentation of individual nanostars.
+So far, SAM (Segment-Anything by Meta) has been used, but it hasn’t given the desired results.
+The plan is to manually segment pictures and feed them into a Deep Learning model, preferably utilizing transfer learning.